You might be tempted to slash your prices right now. And you know what, your business, your rules.

 2. Offer longer payment plans

 Generally for my Money Bootcamp, we only offer an extended payment plan once a year.
-But we’ll be extending this over the next few months to help people who need it to stretch out the payments.
+But we recently offered this and had over 100 new people join.
 I believe that payment plans should always attract a small extra fee because the truth is - it will cost you more to administer the defaults.

 Offering payment plans will help your customers who genuinely want to work with you, but they are concerned about cash flow right now.